An operator algebraic approach to symmetry defects and fractionalization: A Z2 -Symmetry Enriched Toric Code

-\begin{prop} The skeletalization of the monoidal category $\GSec^{ETC}$ is strict because the tensorators $\Omega_{i,j}$ are trivial. \end{prop} \begin{proof} To prove this, we simply need to show that we may pick representative endomorphisms for each isomorphism class so that the composition of any two is also a representative.
+\begin{prop} The tensorators $\Omega_{i,j}$ are all the identity.
+Therefore the skeletalization of the tensor category $\GSec_{\tilde \pi}^f$ is strict. \end{prop} \begin{proof} To prove this, we simply need to show that we may pick representative endomorphisms for each isomorphism class so that the composition of any two is also a representative.
 After considering Lemma \ref{lem:TC_Fusion}, all that remains is to show that $a\otimes 1^{\sigma}=a^{\sigma}$ for $a\in\{1,\epsilon,m,\psi\}$.
 The remaining equalities all easily follow from this fact.

 For $a\in \{1,\epsilon,m,\psi \}$, we have that